IBM pits computer against human debaters

 Dr. Noam Slonim, left, principal investigator and Dr. Ranit Aharonov, right, manager, pose near the IBM Project Debater before a debate between the computer and two human debaters Monday, June 18, 2018, in San ... more

-SAN FRANCISCO (AP) — IBM pitted a computer against two human debaters in the first public demonstration of artificial intelligence technology it's been working on for more than five years.
+SAN FRANCISCO (AP) — IBM is testing a computer against two human debaters in the first public demonstration of artificial intelligence technology it's been working on for more than five years.

-The company unveiled its Project Debater in San Francisco on Monday, asking it to make a case for government-subsidized space research — a topic it hadn't studied in advance but championed fiercely with just a few awkward gaps in reasoning.
+The company unveiled its Project Debater in San Francisco on Monday.
+The argumentative computer system is embodied in a 5-foot-tall (1.5 meter) machine shaped like a monolith.

-"Subsidizing space exploration is like investing in really good tires," argued the computer system, its female voice embodied in a 5-foot-tall machine shaped like a monolith with TV screens on its sides.
-Such research would enrich the human mind, inspire young people and be a "very sound investment," it said, making it more important even than good roads, schools or health care.

-The computer delivered its opening argument by pulling in evidence from its huge internal repository of newspapers, journals and other sources.
-It then listened to a professional human debater's counter-argument and spent four minutes rebutting it.
+Asked to debate in favor of government-subsidized space exploration — a topic it hadn't studied — the computer quickly delivered an opening argument, pulling in evidence collected from its repository of newspaper articles and journals.
+It then listened to a human's counter-argument and gave a 4-minute rebuttal.

 An IBM research team based in Israel began working on the project not long after IBM's Watson computer beat two human quizmasters on a "Jeopardy" challenge in 2011.